Robert Piché: Emergency landing

 Piché is best known for performing a deadstick landing of an Airbus A330 (C-GITS) in the Azores in 2001.
-He glided the Airbus A330 longer than any commercial aircraft in history, and landed at an airport on a remote island with limited navigation instruments.
+He glided the Airbus A330 longer than any commercial aircraft in history, and he landed at an airport on a remote island with limited navigation instruments.
 He was able to successfully land the plane (with only 8 blown tires) with only a few injuries among the crew and 306 passengers.
-In a response to a reporter's question regarding heroism, Mr. Piché stated "I don't consider myself a hero, sir.
+In a response to a reporter's question regarding heroism, Mr. Piché stated: "I don't consider myself a hero, sir.
 I could have done without this."
-Canada's other successful landing of a fuel-starved aircraft was Air Canada Flight 143 (the "Gimli Glider") in 1983, and Vanity Fair mentioned Piché's flight when it covered the successful water landing of US Airways Flight 1549.The primary cause of the incident was improper maintenance, caused by an incorrect part installed in the hydraulics system, resulting in the fuel leak.
+Canada's other successful landing of a fuel-starved aircraft was Air Canada Flight 143 (the "Gimli Glider") in 1983, and Vanity Fair mentioned Piché's flight when it covered the successful water landing of US Airways Flight 1549.The primary cause of the incident was improper maintenance, caused by an incorrect part installed in the hydraulic system, resulting in the fuel leak.
 However, the final investigation also assigned the flight crew partial responsibility for failing to detect the fuel situation earlier.
 Review of the Cockpit Voice Recorder showed that the pilot failed to use the main procedural checklist when attempting to rectify the imbalance of fuel between the tanks, which might have prevented the extent of the fuel leak on one side.
 The pilot also transferred fuel from the working engine to the failing engine which magnified the crisis.

 Despite this, Piché was praised by media and was celebrated as a hero, especially in Quebec, where he remains a popular speaker.
 Experienced pilots praise the captain for not panicking or trying to make a sea landing.
 In 2002, Piché was awarded the Superior Airmanship Award by the Air Line Pilots Association in recognition of his extraordinary skill in successfully executing the dead-stick landing of an Airbus A330.

 In popular culture

-The story of Robert Piché is depicted in the 2010 Canadian biographical drama film Piché: The Landing of a Man (Piché: Entre ciel et terre, FR) culminating with the events on Flight 236.
-Captain Piché is portrayed by both Michel Côté and his son Maxime LeFlaguais.
+The story of Robert Piché is depicted in the 2010 Canadian biographical drama film Piché: The Landing of a Man (Piché: Entre ciel et terre, FR), culminating with the events on Flight 236.
+Captain Piché is portrayed by both Michel Côté as an adult, and Côté's son Maxime Le Flaguais as a child.
 Piché is also portrayed in the television series Mayday in its episode "Flying on Empty".
+Piché's Azores landing is the inspiration for a scenario in the board game Sky Team.